-(1) Consists of shares under the 2019 Omnibus Incentive Plan.
+(2) Consists of shares available for issuance under the 2019 Omnibus Incentive Plan.

 Vote Required

 The affirmative vote of a majority of the votes cast in person or by proxy at the Annual Meeting will be required to approve the amendment and restatement of the Process Pharmaceuticals, Inc. 2019 Omnibus Incentive Plan.
 Abstentions will have the effect of votes "against" the proposal.
 Broker non-votes will have no effect on the outcome of the vote.